WayneKeenan/picraftzero/README.md

 There are a few useful changes that can be made:
 + running as a service and
-+ using an alternative camera streaming service that has low latency/high framerates.
++ using an alternative camera streaming service which has higher framerates than the bundled default in PiCraftZero

 ## Install UV4L Camera Service